sytabaresa/kingly/README.md

 and action factories.
 This helps maintaining such functions pure and testable.

-The `settings.updateModel` property is mandatory, and specify how to update a model from the ` .model_update` produced by an action factory.
+The `settings.updateModel` property is mandatory, and specify how to update a model from the ` .updates` produced by an action factory.
 We used successfully JSON patch operations for model updates, but you can choose to use the inmutable library of your choice or else.
 The important point is that the extended state should not be modified in place, i.e. `updateModel` is a pure function.